MicrosoftDocs/quantum-docs-pr/articles/install-guide/jupyter.md

 ## Usage ##

-Once installed, start jupyter notebook from the command line using:
+Once the `Q#` Jupyter kernel is installed, start jupyter notebook from the command line using:

 ```Command Prompt
 jupyter notebook